 Before that, I have worked on agri-food and natural resources sectors, including on the role of intangible assets in agri-food value chains.
 I am German and have research and working experience in Chile at the German-Chilean Chamber of Commerce (CAMCHAL), in Germany at Chambers for GreenTech, an initiative to promote green technology transfer through the German Chambers of Commerce Abroad and in East India, where I did fieldwork on local rice value chains.
 I work mainly in English but have also worked in Spanish and German.

 Link to this homepage

-"CSR - A Path to Sustainable Development?" in MSc Business and Development Studies
+Responsible Value Chains - A Path to Sustainable Development? in MSc Business and Development Studies

 Globalization and Sustainability in BSc Business, Language and Culture

 I supervise Bachelor and Master student projects and theses within my areas of interest.